puzzle/ops-techlab-rancher/labs/13_deploywithrke.md

 The files mentioned below are needed to maintain, troubleshoot and upgrade your cluster.

-Check that all pods are Running and ready:
+Check that all pods are running and ready:

 ```bash
 $ kubectl get pod --all-namespaces